What Is Hapkido?

 What's our Story?

-To the extent that our club is relatively causal and we focus 100% on practical application, you could call us non-traditional.
+To the extent that our club is relatively casual and we focus 100% on practical application, you could call us non-traditional.
 But our club has been around since 1978.
 Hapkido Vancouver was founded by Master Song Jae Han, a student of Choi Yong-sool.
 When Master Song was ready to move on, now 6th dan Master Miles Tulloch took over.
 Over the next 30 years Miles developed the curriculum posted on our wall, and produced our resident blackbelts.
-His curriculum by the way is endorsed by Master Ji Han Jae and as such some of our blackbelts are certified by Sin Moo Hapkido as well.
+His curriculum, by the way, is endorsed by Master Ji Han Jae and as such most of our blackbelts are certified by Sin Moo Hapkido as well.